 I wasn’t having trouble with output because I didn’t have any ideas: my problem had been that I was too picky and judgmental with my writing, causing myself to nip every idea in the bud before it could be fully expressed.
 Relaxing my expectations not only immediately increased the flow of creative ideas, but also made me less anxious when it came to sit down and flesh out an article or sketch.

 Before starting this experiment, all I had had was the last good idea I had come up with.
 Admitting that an idea was bad and trashing it—especially after I had spent weeks working on it—was terrifying.
 Now, I was less invested in individual pieces of writing, and more confident about moving on once it became clear that an idea wasn’t working out – confident that there were many more ideas worth exploring.

 Knowing that I had a large reserve of other ideas waiting to be explored and fleshed out made me both more excited to start working on new ideas — and more forgiving with myself once it was clear they had run their course.

 3. I Made Friends with Constructive Criticism

 My experiment with long lists wasn’t just making me a better writer—it was also making me a better collaborator.
 At the time, I was a writer at my university’s humour magazine, which has its own weekly Onion-style pitch meetings where writers would get together to workshop each other’s ideas.

 A few weeks into the experiment, I noticed a marked difference in the way I approached brainstorming in a group.
 I was less protective of my own ideas, more open to criticism and eager to collaborate with others.
 I was also more willing to take risks with my jokes and also took things less personally when they didn’t land.

-Amazon Echo – White
+Amazon Echo – White (1st Generation)